andrewcourtice/vuetiful/src/components/datatable/readme.md

 ```

 All we've done here is bound the `paginator` to the root data source instead of the `datatable`.
 The `datatable` source is then bound to the data exposed by the current page.

+## Optimization

+Because the datatable component is designed to display large amounts of complex data it wouldn't make sense to have everything running in real-time on large sets of data.
+Doing so would result in a noticable impact on performance.
+For this reason you can provide a `threshold` value on the datatable.
+The threshold tells the datatable to enable performace optimizations as soon as the number of rows in the dataset exceeds the threshold value.
+Once the threshold is exceeded a few things will happen:

+1. Typing in the filter box at the bottom of the table will no longer filter the data in real-time.
+The filter won't be applied until the enter key is pressed or the textbox loses focus.
+2. Typing in an editable cell will no longer edit data in real-time.
+Changes won;t be applied to the data until the enter key is pressed or the cell loses focus.